vicentllongo/simplecov-json/README.md

 ## Copyright

-Copyright (c) 2013 Vicent Llongo.
+Copyright (c) 2013 Mikael Llongo.
 See LICENSE for details.